jordynMcginnis/crypto-chart/README.md

 ## Generating Dynamic `<meta>` Tags on the Server

 Since Create React App doesn’t support server rendering, you might be wondering how to make `<meta>` tags dynamic and reflect the current URL.
-To solve est provides browser globals such as `window` thanks  `npm test`, Jest will launch in the watch un the tests related to files changed since the last commit.
-This is an optimization designed to make your tests run fast regardless of how many tests you have.
-However it assumes that you don’t often commit the code that doesn’t pass the tests.
+To solve est provides browser globals such as `window` thanks  `npm test`, Jest will launch in the watch un  tests, add `it()` (or `test()`) blocks with the name of the test and its code.

-Jesry.

-### Writing Tests

-To create tests, add `it()` (or `test()`) blocks with the name of the test and its code.
 You may optionally wrap them in `describe()` blocks for logical grouping but this is neither required nor recommended.

 Jest provides a built-in `expect()` global function for making assertions.
 A basic test could look like this: